yield-sync/specifications/v1-vaults/V1Vault.md

 ## Requirements

 1. Implements the IERC1271 standard

 2. Implements [OpenZeppelin](https://www.openzeppelin.com/)'s ReentrancyGuard

-3. Must utilize a [TransferRequestProtocol](./TransferRequestProtocol.md) implementation.
+3. Must utilize a [YieldSyncV1VaultRegistry](./V1VaultRegistry.md) implementation.
 	1. Store address into a variable

+4. Must utilize a [TransferRequestProtocol](./TransferRequestProtocol.md) implementation.
+	1. Store address into a variable
+	2. Can be updated by `admins`

-4. User can assign a signatureProtocol for signing a message
+5. User can assign a signatureProtocol for signing a message
-	1. In Solidity this is the ERC-1271 standard
+	1. In Solidity this is the [ERC-1271](https://eips.ethereum.org/EIPS/eip-1271) standard

+6.

 ## Deployment Process

-### Prereq.

-1. Deployer must have the properties for his address set on the transfer request protocol.

 ## Implementation